Click on the dots for more information on each item.

 Entries in this column are the dollar amounts of items you have been billed for.

 Any payments, deposits, and financial aid are listed in this column.
-Anticipated financial aid and memo items are deducted from the charges and is reflected in the total due.
+Anticipated financial aid and memo items are deducted from the charges and are reflected in the total due.

 The Commonwealth of Massachusetts mandates that each institution of higher education in Massachusetts require all full-time and three-quarter time students enrolled in the institution to participate in a qualifying student health insurance program with comparable coverage.
 If you are covered by an HMO outside of the Worcester area, your coverage may be limited or not available while at Clark.
 Please check with your insurance company to determine if you will be covered while at Clark.
 If you are not required to enroll in the Clark University Student Health Insurance Plan and have comparable coverage with claims payment in the USA, you must complete an on-line Waiver Form.